A batch statement allows to run many queries at once.

 session.batch(&batch, batch_values).await?;

-Instead of preparing each query individually, it’s possible to prepare a whole batch at once:
+Instead of preparing each statement individually, it’s possible to prepare a whole batch at once:

 use scylla::batch::Batch;